Test-Science/test-science-document-library/content/post/2013-comparing-computer-experiments-for-the-gaussian-process-model-using-integrated-prediction-variance/index.md

-Space filling designs are a common choice of experimental design strategy for computer experiments.
+Space-Filling Designs are a common choice of experimental design strategy for computer experiments.
 This paper compares space filling design types based on their theoretical prediction variance properties with respect to the Gaussian Process model.

 #### Suggested Citation
 > Silvestrini, Rachel T., Douglas C. Montgomery, and Bradley Jones.
 “Comparing Computer Experiments for the Gaussian Process Model Using Integrated Prediction Variance.”
 Quality Engineering 25, no. 2 (April 2013): 164–74. https://doi.org/10.1080/08982112.2012.758284.